 This is not to downplay very real concerns about distrust and division.
 The challenges facing our country can feel insurmountable.
 But we also know that bridging divides across even the deepest differences is possible.
 And it’s because of the work underway by groups such as Princeton’s Bridging Divides Initiative (BDI), Over Zero, More in Common, Search for Common Ground, and New Pluralists.

-- Search for Common Ground’s U.S. capability has garnered support from Rockefeller Brothers Fund, Tides Foundation, and the Department of Homeland Security, among others.
-It will leverage the organization’s to conduct rapid intervention experimentation; furthermore, by providing Americans with pathways to expressing their views without violence, will play a key role in the U.S. domestic peacekeeping infrastructure.
+Search for Common Ground’s U.S. capability has garnered support from Rockefeller Brothers Fund, Tides Foundation, and the Department of Homeland Security, among others.
+It will leverage the organization’s international peacebuilding experience to conduct rapid intervention experimentation; furthermore, by providing Americans with pathways to expressing their views without violence, will play a key role in the U.S. domestic peacekeeping infrastructure.

 These are just a few of hundreds, if not thousands, of leaders working in different sectors who all comprise a growing field of pluralism.